 Condo living definitely has undeniable advantages.
 That’s why condos are so popular now, especially among aging Baby Boomers.
 On the flip side, though, there are some drawbacks to condo living.
 So you have to carefully consider your needs and your lifestyle before making a decision.
-With that in mind, here are some pros and cons of condo living in Los Angeles.
+With that in mind, here are some pros and cons of condo living in Riverside.

-Pros of Condo Living in Los Angeles
+Pros of Condo Living in Riverside

 One of the most popular pros of condo living is the fact that you don’t have to take care of the maintenance – it’s all done for you.
 If you live in a condo, you won’t have to mow or fix the roof or paint the exterior.
 This is an advantage for people who are in poor health, are getting up in years, or simply don’t want to be bothered with all that.

 SECURITY AND SAFETY